Accurate Determination of the Electron Spin Polarization In Magnetized Iron and Nickel Foils for M{\o}ller Polarimetry: Foil Target Polarization

 Pauthenet performed an extremely precise measurement of the saturation magnetization of Fe and Ni as a function of both temperature and internal field from 0 to 17~T. Pauthenet claims the absolute scale in his measurements is known only to $\pm$0.5\% due to uncertainty in calibration but that relative uncertainty is at the 0.01\% level, making his work an authoritative reference for high field corrections.
 Following the work of Keffer, he expressed the saturation magnetization $M$ as a function of temperature and internal field, while adding a term linear in applied field, $\chi(T)$, to account for the known effect of high field susceptibility:\cite{Keffer1966,PauthenetMar1982,PauthenetNov1982}

-Here $M_0$ is the spontaneous magnetization at 0~K and zero applied field, $F(s,t_H)=\sum_{p=1}^\infty p^{-s}e^{-pt_H}$ is the Bose-Einstein integral function, and $t_H=g\mu_BH_{\rm int}/k_BT$, where $g$ is the Land\'e g-factor, $\mu_B$ is the Bohr magneton, and $k_B$ is the Boltzmann constant. $H_{\rm int}$ is the internal field and $\xi(T)$ is the Riemann zeta function.
+Here $M_0$ is the spontaneous magnetization at 0~K and zero applied field, $F(s,t_H)=\sum_{p=1}^\infty p^{-s}e^{-pt_H}$ is the Bose-Einstein integral function, and $t_H=g\mu_BH_{\rm int}/k_BT$, where $g$ is the Land\'e g-factor, $\mu_B$ is the Bohr magneton, and $k_B$ is the Boltzmann constant. $H_{\rm int}$ is the internal field and $\xi(s)$ is the Riemann zeta function.
 Pauthenet fits this parameterizaiton to his data to give numerical values for the coefficients, providing magnetization as a function of internal magnetic field and temperature (see Eq.
 9, 10 and Table 1 from \cite{PauthenetMar1982}).
 We use Pauthenet's numerical parameterization of magnetization as a function of internal field and temperature provided in Eqs.
 9 and 10 of \cite{PauthenetMar1982}, to make corrections for differences in temperature and internal field.

 It is important to note the difference between internal field and applied field.
-In a manner somewhat analogous to the internal electric field cancelation inside a dielectric, the applied magnetic field is partially cancelled inside a ferromagnetic sample.
-This can be viewed as being caused by magnetic charges moving to the boundaries of the sample in accordance with the direction of the magnetic field.
-Their displacement will enhance the field outside the sample while reducing it inside.
+In a manner somewhat analogous to the internal electric field cancelation inside a dielectric, the applied magnetic field is partially cancelled inside a ferromagnetic sample by its magnetization.
 The relationship between the internal field and the applied field is given by the following equation (in the cgs system)

 where $H$ is the applied field, $H_{\rm int}$ is the internal field, $M$ is the magnetization and $\rho$ is a demagnetization constant that depends on the shape of the sample.
 Since the internal field is thus partially cancelled by the magnetization, $4\pi M$ is sometimes referred to as the ``demagnetizing field''.